 Despite these limitations, there are important ways in which a macroprudential perspective is being integrated into the regulatory and supervisory framework in the United States.
 I'll list three examples.
 Of course, this list is far from complete, and it ignores important issues such as resolution of failed institutions and regulation of nonbank financial institutions.
-But it highlights some of the key successes and challenges in executing macroprudential policies in the United States.14
+But it highlights some of the key successes and challenges in executing macroprudential policies in the United States (see Fischer 2015 for a more complete discussion).